 Today, as a result of errands and obligations, I got to find out first hand if fewer hours of work would improve, reduce, or leave my productivity unchanged.
-Based on one day of information gathering, it would seem that an argument might successfully be made that my productivity was unchanged.
+Based on one day of information gathering, it would seem that an argument might successfully be made that as a result of being able to complete a circle of cookies my productivity was unchanged

 I say “might,” because today I only worked on cookies I knew how to make and for which I had written directions while yesterday’s crochet time included and hour devoted to figuring out how I had made my original homage to Caramel Delights™.
 I had failed to take adequate notes the first time around, and it took me a couple of tries to replicate the original.

 While yesterday I made both cookies and cookie parts, today I focused on finishing cookies from the parts I had made yesterday.

 I started with the iced oatmeal cookies, of which there were three: